Table of Contents

 - Taking Care of Yourself

 The gut plays an important role in keeping you healthy.
 It is where food is digested and nutrients and medications are absorbed into the blood.
 It is also one of the body's first immune defenses.
 The stomach is normally very acidic, so anything you eat gets bathed in acid that kills many germs.
-In addition, the lining of the gut contains over half of the body's lymphocytes (a type of immune cells; for more information, see The Well Project's article on the Immune System).
+In addition, the lining of the gut contains over half of the body's lymphocytes (a type of immune cell; for more information, see our facts sheet on Understanding the Immune System).
 The gut also contains a variety of bacteria, many of which are helpful to the body.
 The 'friendly' or 'good' bacteria help to fend off 'unfriendly' or 'bad' bacteria and support the immune cells that line the gut.

 The gut protects you from infection by helping to get rid of dangerous germs and chemicals.
 Nausea, vomiting, and diarrhea are three ways in which the gut responds to anything that comes into your body that might be harmful.